 It is thought that Harry will not be able to meet his niece until he arrives back in the UK later this month.

 Harry described the youngster as "absolutely beautiful"

 Despite Harry's absense, however, there were plenty of doting relatives keen to meet the little Princess of Cambridge on Sunday.

-New grandparents Michael Middleton and Prince Charles and Camilla were seen arriving at Kensington Palace around midday.
+New grandparents Carole and Michael Middleton and Prince Charles and Camilla were seen arriving at Kensington Palace around midday.